pmilinr/DS512-513/README.md

 ---
 **1. Which countries have the highest and lowest cancellation rates among the Top 10 booking countries?**

-Visualization:
+**Visualization: **
-1.Map of top booking countries
+1. Map of top booking countries
-2.Stacked bar chart: Canceled vs Not Canceled for Top 10 countries
+2. Stacked bar chart: Canceled vs Not Canceled for Top 10 countries

 ![Top_10_Booking_and_cancel_2](img/Top_10_Booking_and_cancel_2.jpg)